LedgerHQ/ledger-live/apps/ledger-live-desktop/README.md

 - #### **Can't find Node.js binary "pnpm": path does not exist.
 Make sure Node.js is installed and in your PATH, or set the "runtimeExecutable" in your launch.json\***

-  Add your terminal PATH as enviroment variable.
+  Add your terminal PATH as environment variable.

   ```json
     "env": {